-Feds offer reprieve on immigrant medical-care cases
+Feds offers reprieve on immigrant medical care cases

 BOSTON (AP) — Federal immigration authorities have at least partly reversed course on a controversial decision to stop considering requests for foreign nationals to remain in the country for medical treatment or other special circumstances.

 U.S. Citizenship and Immigration Services says letters will go out this week reopening all cases pending as of August 7.

 The agency said on that date that it would no longer consider the requests and ordered all pending applicants to leave the country within 33 days.

-The agency did not say how many individuals will be affected by this week’s reprieve.
-It also did not say whether it will consider requests going forward.
-Emails seeking comment were sent to the agency Tuesday.

-Emails were also sent to the ACLU and other advocacy groups that criticized the initial decision last week.
+Mahsa Khanbabai of the American Immigration Lawyers Association says the reprieve doesn’t go far enough because it doesn’t appear the agency is considering new requests.

+The agency did not respond to emails seeking comment Tuesday.
+House lawmakers who have scheduled a hearing on the subject Friday also didn’t respond.